braedynl/matrixlib/docs/source/faq.rst

 If you find that a matrix has slow access times, it's likely that the matrix was created from a permuting operation that constructed a *sequence view* (what we call "non-material"), rather than a *sequence* (what we call "material").

-Sequence views are internally constructed by the following methods:
+Sequence views are (usually) constructed by the following methods:

 * ``transpose()``
 * ``flip()``